caitecoll/alexa_connect2017/README.md

 There are multiple phrases, known as ```utterances```, that be used to invoke a specific intent.
 For instance "Tell me a story" or "Play a story" are both intended to invoke the same action, but are phrased slightly differently.
 While Lex will attempt to handle some variance in speech and interpret a user's meaning, it benefits us to plan for as many phrases as possible.

-When entering our example utterances in the Alexa developer portal, we'll need to specify bpth the utterance and the intent it is meant invoke:
+When entering our example utterances in the Alexa developer portal, we'll need to specify both the utterance and the intent it is meant invoke:

 ``` text
 GetRandomStory tell me a story